ShaneECDavis/jpdapp/README.md

 loading in graphQL and Apollo.

-Apollo hooked in to use some features, with graphql learning and tyring to manage state without redux.
+Apollo hooked in to use some features, with graphql learning and tyring to manage state without redux..